CQCL/hugr/specification/hugr.md

 - `Value` edges carry typed data at runtime.
 They have a *port* at each end, associated with the source and target nodes.
 They have an `AnyType`as an edge weight.
 - `Static` edges are similar to `Value` edges but carry static data (knowable at compilation time).
+These come in two subkinds with different edge weights:
-They have a `CopyableType` as an edge weight.
+   - `Static<Value>` edges have as edge weight a `CopyableType`
+   - `Static<Function>` carry a polymorphic function type.
 - `ControlFlow` edges represent possible flows of control from one part of the program to another.
 They have no edge weight.
 - `Hierarchy` edges express the relationship between container nodes and their